opennetworkinglab/aether-docs/edge_deployment/overview.rst

 .. image:: images/edge_single.svg
    :alt: Single Switch Topology

-If another switch is added, and a "Paired Leaves"  (aka :doc:`Paired Switches
+If another switch is added, the "Paired Leaves" (aka :doc:`Paired Switches
-<trellis:supported-topology>`) topology is used, which can tolerate the loss of
+<trellis:supported-topology>`) topology can be used, which can tolerate the
-a leaf switch and retain connections for all dual-homed devices.
-Single homed devices on the failed leaf would need another form of HA, for example, deploying multiple eNBs where some are connected to each leaf, and can provide radio coverage.:
+loss of a leaf switch and still retain connections for all dual-homed devices.
+Single homed devices on the failed leaf would lose their connections (the single-homed server is shown for reference, and not required).
+If HA is needed for single-homed devices, one option would be to deploying multiple of those devices in a way that provides that redundancy - for example, multiple eNBs where some are connected to each leaf and have overlapping radio coverage:

 .. image:: images/edge_paired_leaves.svg
    :alt: Paired Leaves Topology